Health Care Delivery System Definitions

 Primary health care Definition:

-• Essential health care based on practical, scientifically sound & socially acceptable methods & technology made universally accessible to individuals & families in the community through their full participation & at the cost that the community & the country can afford to maintain at every stage of their development in the spirit of self-determination
+- Essential health care based on practical, scientifically sound, and socially acceptable methods and technology made universally accessible to individuals and families in the community through their full participation and at the cost that the community and the country can afford to maintain at every stage of their development in the spirit of self-determination

 Primary health care Functions: